jctemp/paper-gnn-shadewatcher/sections/01_introduction.typ

 == Motivation <sec-motivation>

-Historic techiques (statistical, rule-based, etc.) are not efficient for large data
+Historic techniques (statistical, rule-based, etc.) are not efficient for large data

 #lorem(20)